sherlock-audit/2023-03-teller-judging/README.md

     This issue's escalations have been accepted!

     Contestants' payouts and scores will be updated according to the changes made on this issue.

+**IAm0x52**

+Fix looks good.
+Creates and utilizes a new check called "isMarketOpen" which requires that specified market exists

 # Issue M-11: last repayments are calculated incorrectly for "irregular" loan durations